jyhw123/Balai_Bomba_SCDFXIBM/README.md

 ![architecture](https://user-images.githubusercontent.com/60395624/84583784-3854d100-ae2f-11ea-899c-cad531973edd.jpg)

+If all the steps in the set up below are completed correctly, the simulated device should now be sending temperature, and smoke data to the Node-RED flow.
+This data can then be visualised using the Node-RED dashboard, and is also stored in the two Cloudant databases, “yesfire” and “nonfire” which should be automatically created under the Cloudant platform.
+When the data being sent indicates a fire in a chute device, a tweet will be sent out automatically, along with directions via Google Maps to the fire.
+The data could then be sent to the MyResponder App as well.
+In this way, we are able to utilise IoT

 ## d) Link to detailed solution
 You can find our detailed report [here]()!
 Included in the document is our project roadmap/proposed timeline.